cds-snc/gc-articles/README.md

 Note: when starting up the devcontainer or docker-compose, `composer install` is run to automatically install plugins and themes defined in composer.json.

+When adding plugins, if they should be automatically enabled for sites, make sure you activate them in:
+- cypress/test-setup/setup-ci.sh
+- docker-compose.yml

 ### Creating

 When creating a custom plugin or theme, you should prefix the folder name with `cds-`.
 This will ensure the code is included in git and code quality scans.